kcbabo/gloo-mesh/docs/content/guides/gateway/advanced_routing.md

 {{< /tab >}}
 {{< /tabs >}}

-It is important that the second route table comes second in the list of references, otherwise it will short circuit all the other routes.
-You should now be able to request the reviews services endpoints to get the reviews and all other random routes should return our custom `404` message.
+It is important that the second route table is listed after the first route table in the list of references to prevent the second route table from short-circuiting all other routes.
+You can now send a request to the reviews services endpoints to get the reviews, and all other requests to routes return the custom `404` message.

 ### Improving the Sorting Logic